Dale Earnhardt: 1990–1995

 Despite entering the next season as a championship favorite, 1992 would be one of Earnhardt's worst seasons.
 Scoring only one victory all year, at the Coca-Cola 600 in Charlotte, and ending a thirteen-race win streak by Ford teams, Earnhardt finished a career-low twelfth in the points for the second time in his career, with three last place finishes (Daytona and Talladega in July and Martinsville in September), and his lowest points finish since joining Richard Childress Racing.
 He still made the trip to the annual Awards Banquet with Rusty Wallace but did not have the best seat in the house.
 Wallace stated he and Earnhardt had to sit on the backs of their chairs to see, and Earnhardt said, "This sucks, I should have gone hunting."
 At the end of the year, longtime crew chief Kirk Shelmerdine left to become a driver.
 Andy Petree took over as crew chief.
 Hiring Petree turned out to be beneficial, as Earnhardt returned to the front in 1993.
 He once again came close to a win at the Daytona 500 and dominated Speedweeks before finishing second to Dale Jarrett on a last-lap pass.
 Earnhardt scored six wins en route to his sixth Winston Cup title, including wins in the first prime-time Coca-Cola 600 and The Winston, both at Charlotte, and the Pepsi 400 at Daytona.
 He beat Rusty Wallace for the championship by 80 points.
-On November 14, 1993, after the season-ending Hooters 500 at Atlanta, the race winner Wallace and 1993 series champion Earnhardt ran a dual Polish Victory Lap together while carrying #28 and #7 flags commemorating 1992 Daytona 500 winner Davey Allison and 1992 NASCAR Winston Cup Series champion Alan Kulwicki respectively, who both had died in separate plane accidents during the season.
+On November 14, 1993, after the season-ending Hooters 500 at Atlanta, the race winner Wallace and 1993 series champion Earnhardt ran a dual Polish Victory Lap together while carrying #28 and #7 flags commemorating 1992 Daytona 500 winner Davey Allison and 1992 NASCAR Winston Cup Series champion Alan Kulwicki respectively, both passed away during the 93 season; Allison attempting to land his helicopter at Talladega Superspeedway and Kulwicki in an airplane crash in Tennessee.